The head of the

-European Central Bank urged to take eurozone action
+European Central Bank to take action on the eurozone crisis.

 The ECB meets this week amid much speculation it will resume buying the debt of countries with high borrowing costs.